 The siblings of an uncontrolled, bullying child will also not have the room to express their needs and emotions.
-The ‘emotional space’ in the household has very much been taken up by their dysregulated sibling and vulnerable parents.
+Their dysregulated sibling and vulnerable parents have very much taken up the ‘emotional space’ in the household.
 There is no room left for them, and nobody in the household has the capacity to attend to their wants and needs and to show them they matter.
 They may feel they cannot even express joy or exuberance, for if they appear happy, their sibling could get triggered and punish them.
-They are left on their own, and it is likely that they carry feelings of loneliness and despair into their adulthood.
+They are left on their own, and they likely carry feelings of loneliness and despair into adulthood.

 Parental Abuse as a Precedent for Sibling Abuse

 Clearly, parents who abuse their children set a negative example.
 If the parents repeatedly scapegoat one child and blame them for everything that goes wrong, eventually, the other children will also learn that they can conveniently avoid responsibilities when things go wrong.
 Future sibling estrangement finds its root in the inherent unfairness the parents have created in the sibling dynamic.